Peer Mentoring Program | Eating Disorders Victoria

 Our PMP team consists of a Program Manager, Senior Advisors, PMP Officer, and a pool of peer mentors.

-Rachael, PMP Manager
+Rachael, Senior Manager

 Rachael (she/her) is the EDV Peer Mentoring Program Manager, who is passionate about advancing the role of lived experience and peer work within the eating disorder sector.
 Since joining EDV in 2018, Rachael has seen the peer workforce grow and believes that providing peer-led supervision and support is key to delivering high quality programs such as PMP to the community.
 She has a background in social work and sociology and is currently completing her PhD studies at La Trobe university with an interest in peer-led programs and their impacts on mental health organisations.
 Rachael has lived experience as a carer for a loved one who has recovered from an eating disorder.